akanadocs/docs-test/ev/envision_install/using_envision_console_extensions.md

 nav-title: Using the Envision Metrics Console Extension Feature
 ---

-## Using the Envision Policy Manager Console Extension Feature
+## Using the Envision Metrics Console Extension Feature
 Learn how to install Envision business metrics and service level agreement (SLA) extensions to the the *Policy Manager Management Console*.

 <a href="../envision_install/installing_envision_features.html" class="button secondary">Installing Envision Features (Main Topic)</a>